terence-lim/data-science-notebooks/MVCP.md

 Figure 7 Representative
-Metrics and Survey Instruments from Research Studies in Employee Engagement Employee Attitude References Metrics and Survey Instruments or Job Behavior Collective self L uht an en Survey completed by employees with eight item esteem Crocker 1992 scale to reflect a member s personal evaluation of the group private collective self esteem as well as his or her assessment of how non members evaluate
+Metrics and Survey Instruments from Research Studies in Employee Engagement Employee Attitude References Metrics and Survey Instruments or Job Behavior Collective self Luhtanen Survey completed by employees with eight item esteem Crocker 1992 scale to reflect a member s personal evaluation of the group private collective self esteem as well as his or her assessment of how non members evaluate